 - Federal PELL grant - Federal Work Study (FWS) - Federal Supplemental Education Opportunity Grant (SEOG) - Must enroll in a program of study leading to a degree or certificate - Must be a U.S. citizen or an eligible non-citizen - Must not be in default on a student loan or owe a refund on a grant previously received from any college.
-If you need assistance with this process contact your Financial Aid Director.

-- Must have a high school diploma or complete a GED before receiving aid. - Must be registered with selective service if male and 18 years or older - Must demonstrate financial need - Must be making satisfactory progress if a continuing student - Must complete and submit a FAFSA.
+If you need assistance with this process contact your Financial Aid Director. - Must have all required admission documents on file at the institution. - Must demonstrate financial need - Must be making satisfactory progress - Must complete and submit a FAFSA.

-The award amount is based on cost of attendance, enrollment status, prior year's income, and length of enrollment during the academic year.
+The award amount is based on cost of attendance, enrollment status, prior-prior year's income, and length of enrollment during the academic year.
 Students are required to be in good standing in their classes.
 Nebraska Indian Community College does not offer Federal Direct Loans.